nirupamuthumani/Getting-and-Cleaning-Data-project/CodeBook.md

 Processing Steps
 Data was downloaded from the source files and the data assigned to variables.

-activitylabesl <- List of activities performed with their codes features <- Features from the accelerometer and gyroscope Test Data test_set - contains test data of activities
+activitylabels <- List of activities performed with their codes features <- Features from the accelerometer and gyroscope Test Data test_set - contains test data of activities